GA-repos/Installfest/postgres.md

 ## PostgreSQL

 We will be installing PostgreSQL, an open source relational database management system.
-In WDI, we will be writing SQL (structured query language) and maintaining our relational databases using Postgres.
+In SEI, we will be writing SQL (structured query language) and maintaining our relational databases using Postgres.

 Enter the following command in your terminal